Scottish Divorce Services from £49

 Unreasonable behaviour in Scotland

 Unreasonable behaviour covers the whole spectrum of human existence.
-The test is a simple one, If you find your partners behaviour such that you could not reasonably be expected to continue to live with him then that is unreasonable behaviour.
+The test is a simple one, If you find your partners behaviour such that you could not reasonably be expected to continue to live with them then that is unreasonable behaviour.

 The common issues raised by this ground of divorce include financial difficulties, drinking, gambling, violence and the lack of emotional and practical support within the marriage.
 These are just some of the examples that can be used.